okfn/ckanext-s3filestore/README.rst

     # The ckan storage path option must also be set correctly for the fallback to work
     ckan.storage_path = path/to/storage/directory

+    # An optional setting to change the acl of the uploaded files.
+Default public-read.
+    ckanext.s3filestore.acl = private

 ------------------------
 Development Installation